OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-05.md

 ## Mark 5:35

 While Jesus was still speaking, some people came from the house of Jairus, the synagogue leader.
 “Your daughter is dead,” they said.
-“Why bother the Teacher anymore?”
+“Why trouble the Teacher any further?”

 ## Mark 5:36